 After my first miscarriage, a woman in my support group told me that every time she saw a butterfly, she believed it was the soul of her unborn child coming back to check up on her; to tell her that it was ok and that she was going to be ok.
 Since then, the butterfly, for me, has become a symbol to celebrate my strength, my transformation, my survival.

-That is why I made the butterfly part of the logo for my business:
+Which is why the butterfly has been part of the logo for my business since the beginning:

 The caterpillar does all the work but the butterfly gets all the publicity.